PSLCL/testing-framework/docs/design/templates.md

 Specific Resource Instances may be referenced by other commands using the line index, zero based, of the step containing the [Bind](template_commands.md#bind) command.
 Resources bound by an included Template may be referenced using the line index of the
 [Include](template_commands.md#include) command followed by a forward slash and then by an index in the included Template, continuing until a Bind command is referenced.

+###Artifact References

+Artifact references are required by [Inspect](template_commands.md#inspect) and [Deploy](template_commands.md#deploy) template commands.
+Artifact references are the destination filename and Hash, separated by a space.
+Note that the version is not specified, so if the file does not change from version to version then the reference will be identical.

 ##Template Building